polyvision/EasyRaceLapTimer/README.md

 # EasyRaceLapTimer

-EasyRaceLapTimer is a complete open source IR lap time tracker all-in-one solution for FPV racing quads.
+EasyRaceLapTimer is a complete open source lap time tracker all-in-one solution for FPV racing quads.
+It supports an infrared based tracker solution which is completly open hardware and a VTX solution

 [![Circle CI](https://circleci.com/gh/polyvision/EasyRaceLapTimer.svg?style=svg)](https://circleci.com/gh/polyvision/EasyRaceLapTimer)

-What you get with EasyRaceLaptimer:
+What you get with EasyRaceLapTimer:

 **Features:**